SOMERTON (WPVI) -- Police are looking for the bandits who tied up a family of three during a home invasion in Philadelphia's Somerton neighborhood.

 The incident occurred around 1 a.m.
 Friday on the 14000 block of Faraday Street.

-Police say the suspects broke into the home through a sliding glass door while the family was sleeping.
+Police say the suspects broke in the home through a sliding glass door.

-Once inside, police say, the suspects tied up a couple in their 60's and their 37-year-old son.
+Once inside, police say, they tied up a couple in their 60s and their 37-year-old son.

-They did get a small $40 from the son's wallet before taking off.
+They did get a small amount of cash from the son's wallet.

-The residents told Action News that the neighborhood is incredibly safe, and many police officers live here.
+The residents told Action News that the neighborhood is incredibly safe, and 90% are police officers who live here.